Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: What is leukoplakia?

 A: Leukoplakia is a white patch that some people get on the inside of their mouth.
 The patch doesn’t come off if gently rubbed.
 People who use tobacco and alcohol often get leukoplakia.
-In about 20% of cases, it is precancerous, which means it leads to cancer.
+In some cases, it is precancerous, which means it leads to cancer.
 If a doctor or dentist finds this lesion in the oral cavity, it should be checked by a doctor who specializes in treating people with oral cancer.

 Q: What is erythroplakia?

 A: Erythroplakia is a red, slightly raised patch that some people get on the inside of their mouth.
 Erythroplakia is more serious than leukoplakia.
 In the majority of cases, it is precancerous, meaning it leads to cancer.
 If a doctor or dentist finds this lesion in the oral cavity, it should be checked by a doctor who specializes in treating people with oral cancer.

 Q: Should everyone get a second opinion for a diagnosis of oral cancer?